 When we were heading for Château Cantemerle, the clock just hit 12 o’clock and all the châteaux closed doors for lunch time, so we decided to have lunch as well.
 This time we took our own food because the sandwich we had the day before was so bad.
 Sandwich jambon beurre, where are the cheese nad tomatoes?

-The terroir…..let’s just compare the difference in the soil.
+The terroir….. really?
+Let’s just compare the difference in the soil for a second.
 Which one would produce more robust, aromatic and delicious grapes?

-Anywayy, the most interesting about being in the vineyard areas is to check and compare different types of soil and vines.
+Anyway, the most interesting about being in the vineyards area is to check and compare different types of soil and vines.